-The companies' broad clinical development program for Abecma includes ongoing clinical studies (KarMMa-2, KarMMa-3, KarMMa-9) in early lines of treatment for patients with multiple myeloma.
+Abecma is being jointly developed and commercialized in the U.S. as part of a Co-Development, Co-Promotion, and Profit Share Agreement between Bristol Myers Squibb and 2seventy bio.
+The companies' broad clinical development program for Abecma includes ongoing and planned clinical studies (KarMMa-2, KarMMa-9) for patients with multiple myeloma.
 For more information visit clinicaltrials.gov.